entrepeneur4lyf/kwaak/ARCHITECTURE.md

 When kwaak starts, by default it will index the repository using Swiftide (for RAG).
 After indexation is done, the TUI is started.

-When starting the initial chat, a docker container is build, initial context is generated (RAG), the environment is configured, and then the agent is started.
+When starting the initial chat, a docker container is built, initial context is generated (RAG), the environment is configured, and then the agent is started.
 A chat corresponds to a session in the backend.
 Chats are sessions, a session does not have to be a chat.

 Agents run in a continuous feedback loop with an LLM until their task is completed.